Erica-Wang/timecard-api/README.md

 3. activityCode
 4. rate
 5. hrs
-6. overtime
+6: premiums: give a json file, key = premium name, value = empty for "MEAL ALLOWENCE", # of hrs for rest (SEE FULL LIST IN FRONT OF FILE)
-7. timeCode
+7. memo
-8: premiums: give a json file, key = premium name, value = empty for "MEAL ALLOWENCE", # of hrs for rest (SEE FULL LIST IN FRONT OF FILE)
+8. equipment

-### post /validateTimecard
+### get /validateTimecard

 input: